mongodb/mongo-c-driver/src/libmongoc/doc/authentication.rst

 .. note::

   ``SASL PLAIN`` is a clear-text authentication mechanism.
-It is strongly recommended to connect to MongoDB using SSL with certificate validation when using the ``PLAIN`` mechanism.
+It is strongly recommended to connect to MongoDB using TLS with certificate validation when using the ``PLAIN`` mechanism.

 .. code-block:: none